neo4j-drivers/testkit/README.md

   * TEST_DOCKER_USER
     If specified, all docker containers are run as the specified user.
 Value is directly passed to docker, if present.
 See `docker run -u` for more details.
+  * TEST_DOCKER_RMI
+    Set to `true` to make testkit remove all tags it created/overwrote after they are not needed anymore.
+If said tag is the only tag of that image, docker will remove the image and all intermediate parent images.

 ```console
 export TEST_DRIVER_NAME=go